Budget & Property Tax Levy

 Community Workshops

 The city also held community workshops on May 22 to present three property tax levy scenarios, highlight what the city has heard from residents, and discuss additional revenue ideas.
-Mayor Mike Rosen, City Councilmembers, and staff participated in the workshops to answer questions and take input from residents and businesses.
 See the workshop presentation.

 What the City of Edmonds has done to address the issue: